 Lead generation is one of the most important aspects of the sales process.
 You need leads to turn into customers, so without them you have nothing.
-There are many different strategies to generating leads, but the use of digital channels has become one of the easiest ways of doing so, and B2B marketers are starting to realize it’s potential.
+There are many different strategies to generating leads.
+The use of digital channels has become one of the easiest ways of doing so, and B2B marketers are starting to realize it’s potential.

 Lead generation is all about reaching out to the right people and turning them into qualified customers.
-Buyers today are a much bigger part of the selling process itself in that they do a lot of the work themselves, through social media and online interactions.
-If you can learn to use these digital tools in your favour you will be more likely to get better results from you B2B lead generation pursuits.
+Buyers today are a much bigger part of the selling process itself.
+They do a lot of the work themselves, through social media and online interactions.
+If you can learn to use these digital tools in your favor, you will be more likely to get better results from your B2B lead generation pursuits.

 Here are 4 tips to getting the most out of digital technology when it comes to lead generation: